 Supplier adherence to our values and ethics

-We have zero tolerance to slavery and human trafficking to ensure all those in our supply chain and contractors comply with our ethics.
+We have zero tolerance to slavery and human trafficking and ensure all those in our supply chain and contractors comply with our ethics.

 We have dedicated representatives that are aware of the requirements of Modern Slavery Act and the principles of human rights from the following departments:

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
-Legal and Compliance teams have been briefed and Senior Management Teams.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff including Senior Management Teams.

 Our effectiveness in combating slavery and human trafficking